-EFRAG considers that the seven criteria suggested in the RFI are useful.
-However, if the IASB would choose to apply the additional three criteria that are included in the RFI, but not among the criteria in the Due Process Handbook for new IFRS Standards or major amendments, EFRAG would recommend the IFRS Foundation's Due Process Oversight Committee to consider whether, and if so how, the additional criteria should be added to the Due Process Handbook.
-EFRAG also urges the IASB to use a precise and consistent terminology when referring to the target groups of users.
+Although EFRAG considers that additional practical criteria may be are useful to identify relevant projects, we.
+However, if the IASB would choose to apply the additional three criteria that are concerned about this situation as these additional criteria were never submitted to proper due process.
+We observe that included in the RFI, but not among the last consultation of criteria in the IFRS Due Process Handbook, which took place in 2018, provided a missed opportunity to ask constituents as to whether for new IFRS Standards or major amendments, EFRAG would recommend the IFRS Foundation's Due Process Oversight Committee to consider whether, and if so how, the additional criteria should be introduced.